Are you obsessed with luminaries around the holidays? Then try these fun flame-free Halloween Luminaries DIY.

 The days are getting shorter and it is getting cold and miserable outside.
 We already started the fireplace to keep us warm and it’s time to get into the holiday mood.

 For each season we love to look for new craft ideas for kids to decorate the house.
-Especially everything with lights is a hit during this time a year.
+Especially everything with lights is a hit during this time of year.

 Of course, we are always craving pumpkins for Halloween and decorate them on our front porch but this time we actually were looking for a creative Halloween window decoration.

-What I like most about these super easy DIY Halloween luminaries is that they are kids and pets safe.
-Nothing worse than to worry about open flames with a small toddler or pet in the house.
-But surely not with this activity.
+What I like most about these super easy DIY Halloween luminaries is that they are kids and pet-safe.
+Nothing worse than worrying about open flames with a small toddler or pet in the house.

-Another big bonus of this Halloween paper craft is that they are not only cute but also one of the simplest easy craft projects for kids on my blog.
+Another big bonus of these Halloween paper luminaries is that they are not only cute but also one of the simplest easy craft projects for kids on my blog.

-But let’s take a look at what we will need for this fun Ghost Halloween luminaries:
+But let’s take a look at what we will need for these fun Ghost Halloween luminaries: